 This page is dedicated to the men and women of The Movement who sacrificed so much in the name of justice and human rights.

 Dr. King said of Rev. Shuttlesworth, “He was either insane or the most courageous man I have ever met.”
 After reading about Reverend Fred Shuttlesworth in Parting the Waters, I flew him to San Diego in 1999 and spent several days with him (even taking him to Mexico).
 It seems like a dream that I was able to have him all to myself for several days while I asked him every question that came to mind about “The Movement”, his faith in God, Dr. King, and his personal life.
-Reverend Shuttlesworth was beaten, whipped with a chain for enrolling his children in an all-white school, hospitalized when “Bull” Connor famously used fire hoses on the demonstrators, and his home was bombed (while he was inside) with 15 sticks of dynamite by the KKK.
+Reverend Shuttlesworth was beaten, whipped with a bicycle chain for enrolling his children in an all-white school, hospitalized when “Bull” Connor famously used fire hoses on the demonstrators, and his home was bombed (while he was inside) with 12 sticks of dynamite by the KKK.
 When I asked him how he miraculously survived, he said, “God was just updating the Bible.”
 His Birmingham church survived 3 separate bombings.

 Because of his life’s work of fighting segregation in Birmingham and then inviting Dr. King to his civil rights-prepared city, Reverend Shuttlesworth is a big reason we have the 1964 Civil Rights Act.
 He graduated to heaven on October 5th, 2011.
 I miss him.
 What an amazing man of courage and faith.
-If you’d like to read a thorough account of his amazing and miraculous life, I recommend A Fire You Can’t Put Out by Andrew M. Manis.
+If you’d like to read a thorough account of his extraordinary life, I recommend A Fire You Can’t Put Out by Andrew M. Manis.

 Marie Foster, known as “Mother Foster”, was someone that always made me feel especially welcome in Selma.
 Generous with her time and with anecdotes about Dr. King and the particulars of the Voting Rights Movement, she never failed to greet with a genuine smile and friendly conversation.
 Ms. Foster was one of the original eight members of the Dallas County Voters League, a group that came to be called the “Courageous Eight” and worked with Dr. Martin Luther King Jr. and other civil rights leaders to make Selma the center of a national crusade.
 She was later called ”the mother of the voting rights movement” by its local organizers.
 She tried eight times to register to vote before succeeding; she had already started coaching blacks on how to pass the deliberately bewildering voter registration tests.
 She was clubbed at the foot of the Edmund Pettus Bridge when state troopers stopped the first march from Selma to Montgomery on March 7.
 Two days later, she tried to hobble forward in another march, one that was stopped peacefully.
 On March 11, when President Lyndon B. Johnson went on national television to announce that he would send Congress a strong voting rights bill, it was in Mrs. Foster’s living room where Dr. King famously watched and wept at the news.
 When the march was finally permitted to begin on March 21, two weeks later, Mrs. Foster walked 50 miles in five days with injured knees.
 Mother Foster passed away in 2003.